neluca/neluca/README.md

 # Hi, I'm Neluca. 👋
 I'm an Algorithm Engineer 👀.
 I have experience in research and development in various fields including symbol system, artificial intelligence, and digital signal processing.
 I'm fascinated with the natural and mathematical world, and interested in algorithm.

+- 👨‍💻 Programming
+- 📊 Data Science
+- 📈 Machine Learning